arichardi/docRenamer/README.md

     app.js

-File responsable for the buttons clicks and other things related to the view
+File responsible for the buttons clicks and other things related to the view

 # 🧰 build

 The process of building was made using the electron-forge.

-For generate a new build, change the main.js file back to production and run the make comand It will generate all the files in a out folder, newly created.
+To generate a new build, change the main.js file back to production and run the make comand It will generate all the files in a out folder, recently created.

 ```bash